survivejs/webpack-book/manuscript/developing/03_linting.md

 ### Enabling Error Overlay

-WDS provides an overlay for capturing warnings and errors.
-Adjust the configuration as follows:
+WDS provides an overlay for capturing warnings and errors:

 **webpack.config.js**